otaviocmaciel/7-segment-VHDL/README.md

 # 4 digits 7-segment decoder VHDL
 ## Description

 The "4 digits 7-segment decoder VHDL" is a VHDL project designed to decode hexadecimal values and display them on 7-segment displays.
 Unlike a BCD (Binary-Coded Decimal) decoder (7447 for example), which only accepts numbers from 0 to 9, this decoder accepts values from 0 to F in hexadecimal.
-Thus, it can display numbers from 0000 to FFFF, corresponding to 0 to 65535 in decimal.
+Thus, it can display numbers from 0000 to FFFF.

 ## Features